openjusticeok/spi-2023/okc-session/README.md

 You can type them straight into the console and press enter, or you can type them into your script and run the code yourself (using Ctrl+Enter, for example).
 R will do all the work, so just sit back and watch the paragraphs fly by.
 Also, all of these packages are a part of the [Tidyverse](https://www.tidyverse.org/), a series of packages that all work together to make data analysis in R easier and more accessible.
 If we want, we can install all of them (plus a few extras) in one go by typing `install.packages("tidyverse")`.

-Once they're installed, we have to tell our script that we're going to use them.
+Once they're installed, we have to tell our script that we're going to use them -- in other words, we have to put our tools on the work bench.
 At the very top of our script, before anything else, we'll do so using the `library()` function.
 Type the following into your freshly made R Script (**not the console!**), save it, and then run the code:

 ```
 library(dplyr)